reiggrau/websocket-connect4/README.md

 ## Share game state

-As long as you’re running a single server process, you can share state by storing it in a global variable.
+As long as you're running a single server process, you can share state by storing it in a global variable.

 ```
 NOTE: What if you need to scale to multiple server processes?
 In that case, you must design a way for the process that handles a given connection to be aware of relevant events for that client.
 This is often achieved with a publish / subscribe mechanism.
 ```

-How can you make two connection handlers agree on which game they’re playing?
+How can you make two connection handlers agree on which game they're playing?
 When the first player starts a game, you give it an identifier.
 Then, you communicate the identifier to the second player.
 When the second player joins the game, you look it up with the identifier.

 In addition to the game itself, you need to keep track of the WebSocket connections of the two players.
-Since both players receive the same events, you don’t need to treat the two connections differently; you can store both in the same set.
+Since both players receive the same events, you don't need to treat the two connections differently; you can store both in the same set.

-Let’s sketch this in code.
+Let's sketch this in code.

 A module-level dict enables lookups by identifier: